espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/index.md

 - **MCS0 ~ MCS9**: Support for modulation and coding schemes ranging from MCS0 to MCS9, which dictate data rates and signal robustness.
 - **Uplink and Downlink OFDMA**: Orthogonal Frequency Division Multiple Access enables efficient simultaneous connections, particularly beneficial in high-density environments such as stadiums or large office buildings.
 - **Downlink MU-MIMO**: Multi-user, multiple input, multiple output technology increases network capacity by allowing the transmission of data to multiple devices at the same time.
-- **Beamformee**: This feature enhances signal quality by focusing the WiFi signal towards the receiving device.
+- **Beamforming**: This feature enhances signal quality by focusing the WiFi signal towards the receiving device.
 - **Channel Quality Indication (CQI)**: Provides real-time feedback on the channel conditions, aiding in dynamic adjustments for optimal performance.
 - **DCM (Dual Carrier Modulation)**: Enhances link robustness by using dual carriers, reducing the likelihood of signal degradation.
 - **Spatial Reuse**: Maximizes parallel transmissions by allowing multiple devices to communicate simultaneously on the same frequency without significant interference.